deatrich/linux-home-server/linux-server.md

-If you did not [modify the initial partitioning](#mod-partition) of your microSD card then you will simply make a directory in the root of your filesystem where we will store any data associated with a Samba service or with an NFS service.
+If you did not [modify the initial partitioning](#mod-partition) of your microSD card then you will simply make a directory in the root of your filesystem where we will store any data associated with a Samba service or with an NFS service -- that is all.

 In case you did make a data partition on the microSD card then we *still* need to make a directory in the root of the filesystem to mount that data partition:

 Let's call the directory */data*: